thomaswoj/sandbox/number_match/README.md

-# sandbox
+# Number Match
-A place to discover and learn.
+A simple Number Matching game developed in html5 and JavaScript.

+The player must match all of the number pairs on screen in under 10 seconds to win.

-To be used along side Software Developer Level 4 Apprenticeship with Digital Balance Ltd, UK - in partnership with Escalla Trainaing.
+Developed for a Software Developer Level 4 Apprenticeship with Digital Balance Ltd, UK - in partnership with Escalla Trainaing.

+Author: Tom Woj, tomwoj.co.uk
+Date: Jan 2018